IntegrierBar/FPComputerGames/Architecture.md

 When the player is outside the dungeons, the DungeonHandler and the player are invisible and don't to anything, while the HomeScene/UI is the only thing visible. <br>
 When inside a Dungeon, The HomeScene/UI is invisible and the Player and the DungeonHandler together with the dungeon as a child of the DungeonHandler are visible. <br>

-This layout has the advantage that the player is constantly loaded.
-Making sure that player data is always correct. <br>
+This layout has the advantage that the player is constantly loaded, making sure that player data is always correct. <br>
 We also do not need any scene transitions and loading screens, since the main thing we need to do is change visibility and add or remove the scene for the current room as a child of DungeonHandler.